Indoor duration flying provides terrific challenges in all of its many aspects and as you improve, trust me, the

 Tony Hebb Public Relations Officer (PRO) and Results

-The primary aim of any Technical Committee should be to Promote, Protect and Preserve all aspects of their particular discipline, to ensure there is a sound foundation for future generations.
+The primary aim of the Technical Committee is to Promote, Protect and Preserve all aspects of Indoor Duration Flying, to ensure there is a sound foundation for future generations.

-Indoor in particular is especially vulnerable because of the total lack of affordable high ceiling sites in the UK since we lost the use of Cardington airship hangar in 2009.
+Indoor Duration in particular is especially vulnerable because of the total lack of affordable high ceiling sites in the UK since we lost the use of Cardington airship hangar in 2009.
 Publicity is the main weapon in our armoury at this moment in time.

 If you should know of any potential site - we are looking for venues with ceiling heights in excess of 50 feet together with a large floor area - then please get in touch at the contact e:mail address.
 In the same vein if you are able to offer sponsorship in any form then we would be very happy to discuss as this would help us to fund training and excellence events for all ages thus ensuring that team GB stays on top of the world of indoor flying.

 We want to do all we can to cater for the sport fliers and newcomers who hopefully will be tomorrow’s competitors.
-Our aim is to provide hands-on help for novices in the shape of teaching the necessary skills, for example:- wood selection, building, covering techniques and motor winding.
+Our aim is to provide hands-on help for novices in the shape of teaching the necessary skills, for example:- wood selection, building, covering techniques, motor winding and flying.
 There are experienced flyers around the country who are willing to help you, just contact me in the first instance.